-3.4 Property, plant and equipment
+Property, plant and equipment 3.4

-(i) Recognition and measurement
+Recognition and measurement (i)

 Items of property, plant and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.

 Cost includes expenditure that is directly attributable to the acquisition of the asset.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.